Select Page

 Action Items

-As their name implies, these are any and all commitments made that require action on either party’s part.
-Think tasks, to do lists, or next steps for anything involved.
+As their name implies, this section of Meeting Debriefs is all about commitments that require action on either party’s part.
+Think of tasks, to-do lists, or next steps for anything involved.

-By capturing these and ensuring your promises never fall through the cracks, you can earn a reputation as someone who always follows through.
+By capturing these in your Meeting Debriefs and ensuring your promises never fall through the cracks, you can earn a reputation as someone who always follows through.
 This builds massive trust in your network, and trust is the foundation of success.

 After all: The ones who experience the most success are most often those who have proven themselves most trustworthy.
 By capturing any commitments you make and any commitments made to you, you can turn your good intentions into good actions.